shower/shower/packages/material/README.md

 	npm install shower

-If you want to install Ribbon separately you can install the package:
+If you want to install Material separately you can install the package:

 	npm install shower-material